ChenZhongPu/java-ee-swufe/final_project/README.md

-Design and development a demo website like [Douban Book](https://book.douban.com/).
+Design and develop a demo website like [Douban Book](https://book.douban.com/).

 # Basic functionalities
 - There is an `Admin` user, and he/she is able to add new books, and delete books.